icons8/lunacy-docs/docs/release-notes/index.md

 ### Improvements

-- Added the ability **to enter text** for languages such as: Japanese, Chinese, Korean
+- Added the ability **to enter text** into a text block of such languages as: Japanese, Chinese, Korean
 - Improved performance of Undo / Redo operations
 - Accelerated processing of large images
 - Automatic hide of the left panel